PetrKryslUCSD/FinEtools.jl/docs/field.md

 ## Nodal Field

-In this case  the  abstract field  results in a concrete field where the entities are nodes.
+In this case  the  abstract field is subtyped to a concrete field where the entities are nodes.

 ## Elemental Field

-In this case  the  abstract field  results in a concrete field where the entities are the elements.
+In this case  the  abstract field  is subtyped to a concrete field where the entities are the elements.

 ## General Field

-In this case  the  abstract field  results in a concrete field where the entities are the use-case  specific.
+In this case  the  abstract field  is subtyped to a concrete field where the entities are  use-case  specific.